-O’Neill began his career with Boeing in 1982 as a structural engineer on the F/A-18 Hornet program after receiving a bachelor’s degree and master’s degree in civil engineering from the University of Missouri.
-He also has an executive master’s degree in business administration from the University of Washington and is a member of the Royal Aeronautical Society.
-O’Neill serves as treasurer on the board of directors for Youth In Need and also serves as director of the Western Golf Association for the Evans Scholars Foundation.
+In 1982 O’Neill began his career with Boeing as a structural engineer on the F/A-18 Hornet program after receiving a bachelor’s degree and master’s degree in civil engineering from the University of Missouri.
+He also has an executive master’s degree in business administration from the University of Washington.

 O’Neill is actively involved with several professional and civic organizations.
 He is a member of the Royal Aeronautical Society; serves on the board of directors for Youth In Need and the Western Golf Association for the Evans Scholars Foundation; and is a member of the University of Missouri Research and Development Advisory Board, University of Missouri Civil Engineering Academy of Distinguished Alumni, and St. Louis Civic Progress.